 This course prepares students for the national examination in Radiography, which is given by the American Registry of Radiologic Technologists, to graduates of a JRCERT and/or regionally accredited program in Radiography.
 Review of the five categories specific to the exam are presented and students are tested in each category.
 Several composite exams, that simulate the ARRT exam, are also included.
-Content areas include Radiation Protection, Equipment Operation and www.ecpi.edu Page 248
+Content areas include Radiation Protection, Equipment Operation and

-Maintenance, Image Production and Evaluation, Radiographic

-Procedures, and Patient Care and Management.

-Prerequisite: RAD 100 thru RAD245
+Maintenance, Image Production and Evaluation, Radiographic Procedures, and Patient Care and Management.
+Prerequisite: RAD 100 thru RAD245 Co-requisite: RAD252

-Co-requisite: RAD252